lutherlim/lutherlim.github.io/_pages/contact.md

 <img src="/assets/images/contact.jpg" width="100%">

 Thank you for visiting my blog!
-I hope you have found the session fruitful.
+I hope the session was fruitful.

-If you found anything useful, feel free to share the word.
+If you have found anything useful, feel free to share the word.

 ## Contact Me
-Brainstorming of ideas, or looking to work together?
-Either way, feel free to contact me via LinkedIn.
+Brainstorming of ideas?
+Or looking to work together?
+Feel free to contact me via LinkedIn.

-Alternatively, you may use the form below and I will get back to you at the soonest possible.
+Alternatively, you may use the form below and I will return to you at the soonest possible.

 <form action="//formspree.io/lutherlim@hotmail.com" method="POST">
 	Name: